 Finish And Appointments

 Most Ibanez guitars come fairly well-appointed.
 This is a relative rarity in this price range.
 However, the AW54CE comes with decent appointments.
 This, combined with the fact that it sounds a lot like a solid mahogany instrument, makes it a great value.

 This acoustic-electric guitar comes with chrome die-cast tuners.
 They aren’t bad, but if you would prefer something that holds tune a little better, upgrading your tuners to a higher-end chrome die-cast set is fairly easy.
 If you want to see how to do it, this video shows you how to upgrade your tuners.

 Both the bridge and fretboard on the AW54CE guitar are made of ovangkol.
-Ovangkol is a relatively inexpensive wood marketed as a rosewood alternative, but its downside is that it’s a lot softer.
+Ovangkol is a relatively inexpensive wood marketed as a rosewood alternative, but its downside is that it’s much softer.
 If you play a lot or are heavy-handed, this wood may be prone to pitting over time.
-Still, ovangkol has a nice grain, and it gives the AW54CE a higher-end appearance.
+Still, ovangkol has a nice grain, giving the AW54CE a higher-end appearance.

 Here’s another great review of the AW54CE from a buyer who chose this guitar over a Martin.
-Like a lot of people, this person can really hear the similarities between okoume and mahogany.
-And as they point out, the remarkable affordability of this guitar makes it a great option for a lot of players.
+Like many people, this person can really hear the similarities between okoume and mahogany.
+And as they point out, the remarkable affordability of this guitar makes it a great option for many players.